helix environmental planning california logo

 • Experience managing direct reports.

-Pay will be based on qualifications and/or experience, with a robust benefits package.
-Expected starting pay range of $135,000 to $200,000 annually.
+Salary Pay will be based on qualifications and/or experience, with a robust benefits package.
+Expected starting pay range of $145,000 to $220,000 annually.
+How to Apply Qualified candidates must apply online through Paylocity with a resume and cover letter.
+Begin by clicking "Apply Now" below.
+Apply Now

 Job Features